-- Annexation Annexation is the process by which cities extend their services and authority to an adjacent territory.
+- Annexation is the process by which cities extend their services and authority to an adjacent territory.
 If your development project is located on an unincorporated parcel of land, you may petition to have your property annexed by the City.

-- Conditional Use If your development project has unusual site development features, or has widely varying operating characteristics, a Conditional Use Permit may be required.
+- If your development project has unusual site development features, or has widely varying operating characteristics, a Conditional Use Permit may be required.
 Specific uses requiring a Conditional Use Permit can be found in Article 5 of the Land Development Code.
 A Conditional Use Permit allows for public review and evaluation to help ensure that proposed site uses will not have an adverse impact on the community.

-- Neighborhood Meetings The City of Arvada promotes citizen participation in the development review process.
+- The City of Arvada promotes citizen participation in the development review process.
 Neighborhood meetings are required for annexations, rezoning, preliminary subdivision, planned unit development (PUD) preliminary development plans, height exceptions and conditional use permits.
 Neighborhood meetings may also be required for other types of developments that may have significant impact on a surrounding area.

 - Severed Mineral Rights

 - A Site Plan is the proposed layout of a lot showing all elements of the site development as well as utility and drainage lines, and existing buildings, structures, trees, and vegetation.

 - Statistical Development Fact Sheet

 - Subdivision General Requirements, Title Blocks and Certificates

 - This document is applicable to Minor Subdivision Plat and Final Subdivision Plat